yottaawesome/fsnd-project-3/README.md

 * Example using SQLite and relative path: `sqlite:///bookshelf.db`
 * Example using SQLite and absolute path: `sqlite:////usr/local/bookshelf/db/bookshelf.db`

-Before you can run these scripts, you need to mark them as executable.
+Before you can run these scripts, you'll need to mark them as executable.
 Run the following.

 * `chmod +x cfg.sh`
 * `chmod +x install.sh`